couchbase/kv_engine/docs/range_scans/range_scan_create.md

 The range scan create gives the client a number of options for scanning a collection in a vbucket.

-* An inclusive or exclusive (TBD) scan using a start and end key.
+* An inclusive or exclusive scan using a start and end key.
 * A random sample of keys where the user chooses a seed and sample size.
 * The scan can require a specific vb-uuid and sequence number to be stored.

 All scans must target active vbuckets only.

+Once a scan has been created (and success returned to the create request) the server will hold open a snapshot that keys/documents are read from by a subsequent [continue](range_scan_continue.md).
+The server will only allow a range scan to exist for a fixed amount of time, after which the range scan is cancelled so that disk resources can be released.

 ## JSON definition